Lake Superior Facts

 Lake Superior Physical Description

+Its wonders don’t end there.
 This incredible lake further holds a remarkable 400 islands!
 While most remain quite small, a few have respectable dimensions.
 The largest of these features bears the impressive sounding name of Isle Royale.
 It itself measures approximatley 207 sq mi (536 sq km).

 Lake Superior Location, Formation, and Ecology

-The awe-inspiring body of water currently known by the name of Lake Superior formed in a region of the globe already well known for its natural beauty.
+The awe-inspiring body of water currently known by the name of Lake Superior formed in a region of the globe already well known for its abundance of natural beauty.
 More precisely, this stunning example of Nature formed on what now bears the name of the continent of North America.

 Features Sharing Its Region